uselessbongo/tease-tuesday-ideas/README.md

 * KH wears something sexy but no touching allowed except foot and leg rubs
    * Satin slip nighty
    * Leather dress or skirt
+      * Could even blindfold LP for this as a major tease
 * Use dildo on KH
 * Use vibrator on KH
 * KH sits in wand chair